johnmn3/injest/README.md

 ```
 You can also just use `+>` and `+>>` on their own, without the transducifying macros, if you only want the more convenient ergonomics.

-As stated above, you can also require `x>>` and `=>>` in from `path.classical` and, in the event you want to revert back to `->>`, you will be able to do that knowing that no one has added any _path thread_ semantics to the thread that would also need to be converted to the classical syntax.
+As stated above, you can also require `x>>` and `=>>` in from `injest.classical` and, in the event you want to revert back to `->>`, you will be able to do that knowing that no one has added any _path thread_ semantics to the thread that would also need to be converted to the classical syntax.
 # `x>>` Auto Transducification
 Why?
 Well, for one, speed.
 Observe:
 ```clojure